-The User services defined in Remote AP FIPS mode shares the same services with the Crypto Officer role, please refer to Section 4.2.1, "Crypto Officer Services".
-The following services are provided for the User role defined in Remote Mesh Portal FIPS mode:
+The User services defined in Remote AP FIPS mode, CPSec protected AP FIPS mode and the Remote Mesh Portal FIPS mode shares the same services with the Crypto Officer role, please refer to Section 4.2.1, "Crypto Officer Services".

+The following services are provided for the User role defined in Remote Mesh Point FIPS mode .

 Service Description CSPs Accessed (see section 6 below for complete description of CSPs) Generation and use of 802.11i cryptographic keys When the module is in mesh configuration, the inter-module mesh links are secured with 802.11i.
-802.11i PMK 802.11i PTK 802.11i EAPOL MIC Key • 802.11i EAPOL

-Service Description CSPs Accessed (see section 6 below for complete description of CSPs) Encryption Key • 802.11i AES-CCM key • 802.11i GMK • 802.11i GTK Use of WPA pre-shared key for establishment of IEEE 802.11i keys When the module is in mesh configuration, the inter-module mesh links are secured with 802.11i.
+802.11i PMK 802.11i PTK 802.11i EAPOL MIC Key 802.11i EAPOL Encryption Key 802.11i AES-CCM key 802.11i GMK 802.11i GTK Use of WPA preshared key for establishment of IEEE 802.11i keys When the module is in mesh configuration, the inter-module mesh links are secured with 802.11i.
 This is authenticated with a shared secret • WPA2 PSK